The Hidden API: Communication Skills for Technical Freelancers

 The 'Soft' Skill That Pays Hard Dividends

 As a technical freelancer, you spend countless hours mastering frameworks, debugging code, and optimizing algorithms.
-Whether you are building a custom Shopify theme or deploying a complex Generative AI model, your technical prowess is your product.
+If you are building a custom Shopify theme or deploying a complex Generative AI model, your technical prowess is your product.
 However, there is a 'hidden API' that determines whether your business thrives or merely survives: Communication.

 In my experience as a Top Rated Plus expert on Upwork working with clients worldwide, I have seen brilliant developers lose contracts simply because they couldn't articulate their progress.
 Conversely, I have seen average coders build empires because they made their clients feel safe, understood, and valued.
 Here is how you can master the communication skills necessary to elevate your freelancing career.